kgubbi-ucdavis/kws_v3/README.md

 Overview
-This project implements a hardware accelerator for a specific application, integrated within a standard user project wrapper for use in a system-on-chip (SoC) environment.
+This project implements a hardware accelerator for a lightweight Keyword Spotting using Generative AI for Hardware Design, integrated within a standard user project wrapper (from Caraval) for use in a system-on-chip (SoC) environment.
 The accelerator includes various processing elements (PEs), a global buffer, and a ReLU module, controlled by a top-level controller module.
 The project is designed to be instantiated within a user-defined project wrapper that interfaces with a Wishbone bus, Logic Analyzer, and general-purpose I/O pins.

 Directory Structure: